 What Should Data Integration Cost?

 No matter what the situation is, having data integration that allows you to free your business of ineffective manual integrations and processes will, in the end, save you money, time, and allow you to grow.

 1. Data integration should not cost $50,000 USD — especially when you have nothing to show for that investment.

 This was a particularly painful story shared directly with us by the merchant.
 After a $50,000** investment in an integration solution and almost a year of development, the merchant still had nothing close to an integration solution in place.
-They told us they were left with two choices: continue to be strung along with the hope that a complete solution would be ready at some point, or jump ship and move on. …They (smartly) moved on.
+They told us they had two choices: continue waiting with the hope that a complete solution is ready at some point, or jump ship and move on.
+And they (smartly) moved on.

-Second, the price tag also alludes to paying developers or programmers to build what is likely a one-off integration.
+The price tag also alludes to paying developers or programmers to build what is likely a one-off integration.
 When you see a price tag like this, rolled into a single lump sum with no maintenance structure or fees around it, you’re essentially paying someone’s salary to code the integration from scratch.
 Maintenance on these integrations is not part of the package.
-If it is, you’re still paying a body to manually maintain things.
+If it is, you’re still paying to manually maintain things.
 If your business changes, as businesses are meant to do, you’ll have to go back and pay for more custom coding, which is both slow and costly.

-Third, the fact that this merchant was willing to walk away from a $50,000 investment tells us that their integration partner was not truly a partner.
-True partners are in it for the long term, and want to see your business succeed — not take your cash and run.
+Ultimately, the fact that this merchant was willing to walk away from a $50,000 investment tells us that their integration partner was not truly a partner.
+True partners are in it for the long term and want to see your business succeed — not take your cash and run.
 VL customers, for example, are on average with us for years — think 5, 10, or even 25 years.
 We’re in it for the long run and to help our customers do the best they possibly can.

 2. Data integration should not cost $90,000 USD — and especially not when the integration is point-to-point and only works in a single direction.